AndiDreeke/contact-tracing/README.md

 - Asymmetric Encryption of payload content between client and server
 - Encryption using a secret for data storage on the server
 - Input sanitization on client side
-- Fail safe page for access to non existing urls
+- Fail safe page for access of non existing urls

 ## Setup Instructions